BuongiornoTexas/rsrtools/README.rst

 3. **Don't run this package at the same time as  Rocksmith is running.** You'll end up crossing the save files and nobody will be happy (mostly you though).

-4. This package will only work on windows at the moment.
-It will require some customisation/testing for Mac OS X, and I have no idea what would be needed for Linux/PS4/XBox song lists.
-(The Mac OS X version should be out shortly.)
+4. This package will only work on Windows and Mac OS X at the moment.
+I have no idea what would be needed for Linux/PS4/XBox song lists.

 TL:DNR